AdaCore/Ada_Drivers_Library/README.md

 4. Content
 ----------

-Initial provision is for the hardware in the STM32F4 family of 32-bit MCUs, as defined in the "RM0090 Reference Manual" (Doc ID 018909 Rev 6, Feb 2014) by STMicroelectronics and made available on the "STM32F4 Discovery" and the "STM32F429 Discovery" kit boards.
+Initial provision is for the hardware in the STM32-discovery family of 32-bit Boards, namely the STM32F407-disco, F429, F469, F746 and F769.

 Specifically, there are low-level device drivers, higher-level component drivers, small demonstration programs for the drivers, and larger example applications.